 The development and target platforms have the same requirements, but you can select different components during the installation, based on your intended use.

-If you have a previous version of the Intel® Distribution of OpenVINO™ toolkit installed, rename or delete two directories:
+If you have a previous version of the Intel® Distribution of OpenVINO™ toolkit installed, rename or delete these two directories:

-To install the OpenVINO toolkit core components:
+Install the OpenVINO toolkit core components:

 Downloadsdirectory.
 By default, the disk image file is saved as